 • Install weather stripping on doors leading to the basement.

 If you've tried these preventive measures and still find spiders in your basement, it may be time to call in the professionals.
 Environmental Pest Control can help assess the situation and provide effective spider control solutions tailored to your needs.
+(If you’re comparing providers, you may also come across names like Green Giant Pest Control—what matters most is choosing a team that focuses on preventive measures and long-term exclusion.)

 Remember, while spiders may be beneficial in controlling other insect populations, having them invade your living space can be unsettling.
 By taking proactive steps to make your basement less appealing to spiders, you can enjoy a spider-free environment.